![]() |

 Direct Speech / Discours direct

 Direct speech is very simple.
-You simply repeat the exact words of the original speaker: you quote them.
+You simply repeat the exact words of the original speaker, quoting them with the help of a reporting verb.
 So, logically enough, written direct speech is set off by quotation marks (guillemets in French).

 Par exemple …